 |Amazon Web Servers (AWS)|

-NOTE: Certain providers and locations may only be available to select plans at varying prices – please contact our Sales team if you have any questions.
+NOTE: Certain providers and locations may only be available to select plans at varying prices – please contact your Account Manager if you have any questions.

 Before choosing a data center it may be a good idea to test out the various locations to determine general latency for your target users.
 The easiest way to test for latency is to utilize 3rd party tools designed specifically for these providers.